pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 #### Why Pulumi vs. AWS Cloud Development Kit (CDK)?

 Pulumi and CDK are similar in that both allow you to use programming languages to write infrastructure as code.
-However there are some key
+However, there are some key
 differences:

 1. **No Vendor Lock-In.** CDK supports only AWS, whereas Pulumi